The Best Off The Beaten Path Travel Activities Around The World

 Getting There: If you’re coming overland from Western Sahara, Nouadhibou is a natural stop not too far from the border.
 If you’re flying in, you’ll be taking a 5-6 hour minivan ride from Nouakchott*.
 There are several bus companies to choose from, but Varess did right by us.

 *Note: There are at least 7 security checkpoints between Nouakchott and Nouadhibou, so make sure you have enough photocopies of your passport, or travel fiches.
 Don’t worry about the checkpoints, they’re there for your protection.

 Have you ever seen a lava lake?
 It’s the coolest thing I’ve seen in nature.
 To witness the largest lava lake in the world, you have to go to a country most people fear – The Democratic Republic of Congo.
-Although this country suffers from internal conflict, adventurous travelers, who love finding hidden places in the world, must visit.
+Although this country suffers from internal conflict, adventurous travelers, who love finding hidden places in the world, must-visit.
 The Nyiragongo volcano trek is an overnight hike, with the best reward at the summit.
-It’s possible to get a seven-day visa to visit the DRC.
+This trek makes the DRC one of my favorite countries in Africa.